Fundraising and charity leadership appointments in April 2026

 Impact investment specialist Mark Carrigan has joined the board of directors of Raiser, the company working to transform funding for small charities.

-A Senior Lecturer at the Chartered Institute of Fundraising, Carrigan is also a non-executive director to The Journal of Philanthropy and Marketing, Rogare – The Fundraising Think Tank and Fundraising Ireland (now Charities Institute Ireland).
+A Senior Lecturer at the Chartered Institute of Fundraising, Carrigan is also a non-executive director to The Journal of Philanthropy and Marketing and Rogare – The Fundraising Think Tank, and also served in that role at Fundraising Ireland (now Charities Institute Ireland).

 Carrigan said: